CBIIT/ccdi-federation-api-spec/docs/API_UserGuide.md

 ### Retrieve All Subjects:
 Easily access a comprehensive list of subjects within the CCDI federated ecosystem.
-- **Filtering:** Refine your search by sex, race, ethnicity, identifiers, vital status, age at vital status, and unharmonized metadata fields.
+- **Filtering:** Refine your search by sex, race, ethnicity, subject ID, identifiers, vital status, age at vital status, and unharmonized metadata fields.

 ### Retrieve Specific Subject by ID:
 Quickly fetch detailed information about a specific subject using its unique ID (organization, namespace, and name).